We sat in the hole-in-the-wall shops of Kunming, drinking from cracked bowls the broth of who knows what.

 I read your tea.
 Two dragons swirl about the cold remains of leafy juice.
 Love, I say in a fake Asian accent.
 Your future holds a lifelong relationship in love.
 I sit back and stare at the chipped tile walls, completely and utterly oblivious.

 You were a stranger I happened to sit next to on the stuffy old plane.
 You were the master of sarcastic remarks.
 I pretended to laugh, but my innards screamed for release.
 Sarcasm is like drinking water too cold for me.
 My comments were only smart.
 I suppose that was what you wanted to see.

 But you were a fool.

 Wrong impressions led to money spent in the wrong direction.
 I ate, spilling food on myself without a care and you didn't even think about what I would wear.
 You thought about generic advice over web chat rooms and so you paid the price.
-One hundred and eighty yuan to say the least.
-One hundred and eighty yuan silver to scare me away.
-A one hundred and eighty yuan trinket as a weapon of choice.
+Two hundred and eighty yuan to say the least.
+Two hundred and eighty yuan silver to scare me away.
+A two hundred and eighty yuan trinket as a weapon of choice.

 But my defense was invulnerable.